eindpunt/awesome-TRMNL/readme.md

 - [Anime of the Day](https://github.com/Saious119/trmnl-anime-of-the-day/tree/main) - Displays a random anime of the day from Anilist's public API by Saious119
 - [Apple Photos](https://github.com/zegl/trmnl-apple-photos) - display Apple Photos by zegl
 - [Apple Reminders](https://github.com/sdjmchattie/trmnl-apple-reminders) - display Apple Reminders by sdjmchattie
+- [Baseball schedule: St. Louis Cardinals](https://github.com/kevdog114/trmnl_stlcards) - fetches the St. Louis Cardinals baseball schedule and standings by kevdog114
 - [Berlin's BVG Transit](https://github.com/danmunoz/trmnl-bvg-transit) - Monitors the status of Berlin's BVG Public transportation by danmunoz
 - [Block Clock](https://github.com/tyler-dot-earth/trmnl-notblockclock) - a "block clock" by tyler-dot-earth
+- [Bouldering Gym: Check how busy it is](https://github.com/tquin/trmnl-bouldering) - This implementation makes use of rockgympro.com (Thus 🇺🇸 only) by tquin
 - [Bring!](https://github.com/yshrdbrn/trmnl-bring-plugin) - Display your Bring! shopping list on TRMNL by yshrdbrn
 - [Buienradar](https://github.com/Akisame-AI/TRMNL_buienradar) - Display the weather from Buienradar on your TRMNL by Akisane-AI
+- [Calibre e-book dashboard](https://github.com/goodlibbin/trmnl-calibre-template) - Display your Calibre-web library status on TRMNL e-ink devices.
+Shows latest books, library stats, ratings and tags by goodlibbin
 - [Chuck Norris facts](https://github.com/OptimumMeans/TRMNL-Chuck-Norris) - Random Chuck Norris facts by OptimumMeans
 - [Countdown plugin](https://github.com/jvdmeij/trmnl-countdown) - Countdown to a specific date, accompanied by an emoji and text by jvdmeij
 - [Crypto Fear & Greed](https://github.com/jvdmeij/trmnl-crypto-fear-and-greed) - The fear & greed using the API from Alternate by jvdmeij